The trails

 For the full marathon, banana bites and doughnuts are offered at stations 2-5.
 Bananbit is also offered at stations 7, 8 and 9.

 For the half marathon, bananbit is offered at stations 2, 3 and 4.
 At the last station, you will also get chewy men.
-Water, Pepsi, salty chips, cinnamon rolls and bananas will be available at the finish line.
+Water, Gatorade lemon, cinnamon knot and banana will be offered at the finish line.

 For those who cannot tolerate gluten, we have gluten-free muffins.